g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ## Advantages of Blue-Green Deployment
 Below are the advantages of blue-green deployment:

-* Less Downtime: One of the key advantages of this type of deployment is that it minimizes downtime during updates.
-Deployments first go to the green environment such that any problem can be detected and fixed before moving user traffic from blue to green environment.
+* Less Downtime: One of the key advantages of this deployment type is that it minimizes downtime during updates.
+Deployments first go to the green environment such that any problem can be detected and fixed before moving user traffic from the blue to the green environment.
 This gives users the ability to receive uninterrupted service.

 * Ability to Rollback: The blue-green strategy has an in-built mechanism for rolling back.
 If something does not work out after releasing an update on the green environment, it can quickly point back traffic towards the blue platform where things were stable in a previous version.

 * Risk Mitigation: Effective risk management is possible through having two similar environments.
 In case there are unexpected problems with green, blue remains operational as a backup thus enabling continuity of services by the organization even during failure.

 * Seamless Updates: With blue-green deployment, updates are seamless whereby traffic is gradually moved from the blue environment to the green one.
-This step-by-step transition makes it less painful for users and allows developers to monitor deployment in real-time.
+This step-by-step transition makes it less painful for users and allows developers to monitor deployment in real time.

 ## Testing in Production
 Testing can be carried out in an environment that takes the form of a green environment.
 With this technique, the opportunity that users can be impacted by way of defects or overall performance issues is decreased by enabling developers to find and fasten issues early in the deployment process.